atefAkl/aeico.com/README.md

 # aeico.com
-aeico files associated with other team
+aeico files will be associated with other team Collaborators